Join Our Team

 Career Firefighters and Paramedics:

-We are currently establishing a list with the intent of hiring two entry level or lateral entry firefighters/EMT’s.
-Testing services for this position are being conducted through National Testing Network.
+Testing services for this position are conducted through National Testing Network.
 Please visit their website at www.nationaltestingnetwork.com.
 Then click on this link for the application.
 Once it is completed, send it to the name and address on the NTN page.
 Be sure to include a copy of your driver’s license, along with one other form of identification such as a passport, birth certificate or social security card.
 We Are Not Currently Hiring At This Time.

 We are currently hiring part-time firefighters.
 Testing services for these position are being conducted through National Testing Network.
 Please visit their website at www.nationaltestingnetwork.com.
 Then click on this link for the application.
 Once it is completed, send it to the name and address on the NTN page.
 Be sure to include a copy of your driver’s license, along with one other form of identification such as a passport, birth certificate or social security card.